lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-todo: Problems:

-- no way to create local state
-- allocations, performance
+This type of easy decomposition or factoring of common bits of UI logic into functions is a critically important feature.
+We can call each of these functions "Components".

 ## Positional Memoization

-Someone performance conscious might look at the previous example we had and realize that we are creating a completely new tree every time we run `compose`.
+Someone performance conscious might look at the above code snippet and point out that we are creating a completely new tree every time we run `compose`.
 For large applications, this could create a lot of garbage on each successive pass.
-Furthermore, it means that if any of those nodes have any private state, the state will get thrown away.
+Furthermore, it means that if any of those nodes have any private state, the state will get thrown away each time we rebuild the hierarchy.

 There are several ways one might go about fixing this, but Compose utilizes a technique we are calling “Positional Memoization”.
 Much of Compose’s architecture is built around this technique, so let’s try to build up a solid mental model of how it works.

 In the last section, we introduced a `Composer` object, which held some of the context of where in the tree we were and what node we were emitting into currently.
 Our goal is to preserve the programming model we had above, but try and reuse the nodes that we had created in the previous execution of the UI.
 Essentially, we want to cache each node.

-Most caches require keys; some way of identifying which object you're wanting to retrieve the cached result of.
-Assuming we are caching each node in the tree we are creating, in the example above we can see that every time we execute the `TodoApp` function, we will consult the cache in the same exect order every time the function is executed (this logic breaks down if we introduce any conditional logic into our app, but we'll get to that later).
+Most caches require keys--some way of identifying which object you're wanting to retrieve the cached result of.
+Assuming we are caching each node in the tree we are creating, in the example above we can see that every time we execute the `TodoApp` function, we will consult the cache in the same exact order every time the function is executed (_this logic breaks down if we introduce any conditional logic into our app, but we'll get to that later_).

-If we utilize _execution order_ as the cache key, we can avoid lookups entirely; we can just use a flat list or array to hold the nodes, which should mean that retrieval is very cheap.
+If we utilize _execution order_ as the cache key, we can avoid lookup cost entirely; we can just use a flat list or array to hold the nodes resulting in retrieval being very cheap.
 We can just keep track of a "current index" while we execute the app transform function and increment it every time we retrieve a value.

 As a simple implementation of this, consider the following two methods being added to the `Composer` class we had above: